EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

   7. `blockchain_assets/contracts/RoundRobin.sol`

 - Add V2 updates, and their related contract unit test.

+This is to make sure contract changes in last step are able to be updated.
+And also give the contract unit test, so every update should follow this pattern, do write contract unit test.
   1. `blockchain_assets/contracts/proof_verification/RollupProofVerifierV2.sol`
      `blockchain_assets/test_contracts/RollupProofVerifier_V2.t.sol`